-In 2010, Fuller lead the Red and Blue back to the NCAA Tournament following a 13-6-0 record and a 5-2-0 performance inside the Ivy League.
+In 2010, Fuller guided the Red and Blue to the NCAA Tournament following a 13-6-0 record and a 5-2-0 performance inside the Ivy League.
 The 13 wins tied the 2010 club with the 1971 and 1973 teams for second-most wins in a season and set a record for Fuller-lead teams.
 The Quakers won their first round game in the national tournament -- defeating Bucknell in overtime, 1-0, in front of a packed Rhodes Field -- before bowing out at the hands of Maryland in the second round.
-Defense was once again the hallmark of Fuller's club in 2010, with goalkeeper Ben Berg recording nine shotouts and the defensive corps holding opposing teams off the scoreboard for 549:40 of game play over parts of six matches.
+Defense was once again the hallmark of Fuller's club in 2010, with goalkeeper Ben Berg recording nine shotouts and the defensive corps holding opposing teams off the scoreboard for 549:40 of game play over parts of six consecutive matches.
 At the end of the season, three players were named first-team All-Ivy and seven total players received All-Ivy honors.
 Thomas Brandt was also named NSCAA first-team All-Region and an ECAC All-Star.

 The 2008 season was reminiscent of Penn's golden age of soccer.
 The squad shattered both team and individual records and captured the school's seventh Ivy League title.
 Fuller's commitment to team defense was evident as the Red and Blue shut out opponents in the first 673:25 minutes of the season.
 Unbeaten through the first 10 games, Penn registered a program-best 11 shutouts on the season.

 Fuller boasts five former players drafted to Major League Soccer.
 In 2009, midfielder Alex Grendi was taken by the Columbus Crew.
 Two years prior, goalkeeper Daniel Cepero was called to the New York Red Bulls.
 Fellow keeper Matthew Haefner was drafted by the Crew in 2004, with Brandt and Barriero earning selections in 2011.